-In Pandit the Manuscript entity type represents a handwritten manuscript (on palm leaves or paper) or any fragment or piece thereof.
+In Pandit, the Manuscript entity type represents a manuscript (on palm leaves or paper) or any fragment or piece.

 Assumptions and decisions

-- A manuscript entity can be collected in a collection entity.
-If the collection is current, the manuscript entity should also have a reference to the site entity where the collection is stored.
+- If the collection is current, the manuscript entity should refer to the site entity where the collection is stored.

 Identifiers and names

 An identifier of a manuscript contains the information required to identify it.
 The identifier is either computed by the system or, in special cases, entered manually.

 MS [Site short name] [Institution short name] [Collection short name] [Position]

 The system computes the identifier if, and only if, values are entered to ALL the following manuscript fields: